 What Is a Blanket Mortgage?

-A blanket loan is a single mortgage loan that uses more than one piece of residential or commercial real estate as collateral.
+A blanket loan is a single mortgage loan that covers two or more pieces of residential or commercial real estate, with all properties serving as collateral.

-The borrower can sell one of the properties while keeping the rest under the loan.
-Then the mortgagor can sell a second property, a third one, and so forth while still keeping the financing intact for the loan’s entire term.
+The borrower can sell one of the properties while keeping the remaining assets as collateral for the full term.
+They can then sell a second property, a third, and so on, without paying off the entire loan.

 You may be able to negotiate a blanket mortgage that lets you buy, sell, or substitute properties with minimal angst.